baiqidi/aflnet/docs/overlay_scheduler_code_overview.md

 most to least novel.
 A shared round-robin counter then walks layer by layer across clusters so that each state set contributes its next most novel seed in turn.【F:overlay_sched.c†L227-L400】

+When the environment variables `AFL_DEBUG_OVERLAY` or `AFL_STAT_OVERLAY` are set, the scheduler now emits detailed diagnostics: human-readable cluster and selection summaries stream to `stderr`, and machine-friendly records are appended to `<out_dir>/overlay_stats.log` for offline analysis.【F:overlay_sched.c†L12-L173】【F:overlay_sched.c†L340-L438】

 ### Queue window integration